Roly5573/Advice-Project/README.md

 # Advice Project

-This Advice in Havering website is an experimental project, which aims to be mobile friendly, providing easy access to free advice and support information, mainly for the local community.
+This Advice in Havering website is an experimental project, which aims to be mobile friendly, providing easy access to free advice and support information, mainly for the local community who live or work within the London Borough of Havering.
 There are also important National telephone and website links.
 ![responsive_display](assets/rmedia/am_i_responsive.png)

-Although the site is primarily focused on the extensive public advice services provided by Citizens Advice, there are other charity organisations within the London Borough of Havering, who offer similar assistance to the public, but none with the same extensive National support infrastructure.
+Although the site is primarily focused on the extensive public advice services provided by the Citizens Advice Service, there are other charity organisations within the London Borough of Havering, who offer similar assistance to the public, but none with the same extensive National support infrastructure.

 You may view my Advice in Havering website [here.](https://roly5573.github.io/Advice-Project/)